Help for vulnerable people

 If you or someone you know is struggling to access basic necessities, there are people across South Yorkshire who can help.

-Contact Barnsley Council’s COVID-19 emergency contact centre – can offer help for vulnerable people who need emergency support such as essential food and help with medication
+Contact Barnsley Council’s COVID-19 emergency contact centre – they can offer help for vulnerable people who need emergency support such as essential food and help with medication

-Contact AgeUK Barnsley – can provide support, information and help for things like shopping.
+Contact AgeUK Barnsley – they can provide support, information and help for things like shopping.
 You can call them on 01226 776 820

 - Delivery of emergency food

 - Regular check-ins with people who are isolated

 - Signpost and support to others who can help including local volunteers

 Contact Rotherham Metropolitan Borough Council – they can provide support for people who have no other help for basic tasks

 Contact Sheffield City Council – they can provide help with collecting shopping, medication and providing social contact

 Use the map on the Voluntary Action Sheffield website – find support at a local level from voluntary groups in Sheffield.